Bugbuster2004/FINALDC/ReadMe.md

 # CoinVISTA

 Welcome to the CoinVista project!
-This project is a collaborative effort by Yash and Suddhant Bansal to create a web application that displays cryptocurrency prices and allows users to buy coins by clicking on them.
+This project is a collaborative effort by Yash singh and Siddhant Bansal to create a web application that displays cryptocurrency prices and allows users to buy coins by clicking on them.
 Additionally, the project includes a user dashboard to view coin rates.

 ## Features